SoftwareHeritage/swh-web/docs/uri-scheme-browse-content.rst

     The behaviour of that view depends on the mime type of the requested content.
-    If the mime type is from the text family, the view will return a response whose content type is 'text/plain' that will be rendered by the browser.
-Otherwise, the view will return a response whose content type is 'application/octet-stream' and the browser will then offer to download the file.
+    If the mime type is from the text family, the view will return a response whose content type is ``text/plain`` that will be rendered by the browser.
+    If the mime type corresponds to an image format supported by browsers, it will be used as content type.
+Otherwise, the view will return a response whose content type is ``application/octet-stream`` and the browser will then offer to download the file.

     In the context of a navigation coming from a directory view, the filename query parameter will be used in order to provide the real name of the file when